cgoncalves/cumulus_topology_converter/documentation/README.md

 }
 ```

 At the conclusion of the run, the MAC address to interface mapping will be written in CSV format to the dhcp_mac_map file that lives in the same directory as topology_converter.py.
+This file is created only for reference, and is not used anywhere.
 The format for that file is as follows:

 ```
 #Device,interface,MAC